gpstar81/GPStar-proton-pack/SMOKE.md

 Below are some examples of how to implement smoke into your Proton Pack.

-There are 3 pins on the Mega configured to go HIGH during smoke effect phases.
-Smoke1 -> Pin 39, Smoke2 -> Pin 35 and Fan 1 - Pin 33.
-With a simple transistor setup, you can activate pumps, external smoke machine devices, etc.
+There are 3 pins on the Mega configured to go HIGH during smoke effect phases:

+- Smoke1 `Pin 39`
+- Smoke2 `Pin 35`
+- Fan1 `Pin 33`

+Each uses a simple transistor setup to activate pumps, external devices, etc.

 **WARNING: DO NOT DRAW MORE THAN 40ma FROM A PIN.
 Use a transistor setup if you need more power.**